ZacRobinson84/number-guessing-game/README.md

 # number-guessing-game
-A number guessing game from the Treehouse Techdegree Python Development Program
+A number guessing game I made for the Treehouse Techdegree Python Development Program